wishawa/thai-spell-check/README.md

     });
 </script>
 ```
+But keep in mind that most browsers that support WebAssembly support ```import``` too anyway.

-But be careful of name collision.
+Also be careful of name collision.

 # Notes
 Typically, checking should take no more than 10 milliseconds.
-Still, you should call the function asynchronously if possible.
+Still, you should assume the worst (a few hundred milliseconds, probably).

 Checking is not always correct.
 Currently, the checker does not take in account word usage frequency.
-A word can be misspelled to a less popular, but correct, word (ex. มาก -> มมาก).
+A word can be misspellt to a less common (but still correct) word (ex. มาก -> มมาก).

 libthai, the word breaking backend used, needs 'recovery space' of 3 correct words after an incorrect word.